 Scholarly Commons Citation

 Wiley, Lindsay F., "Adaptation to the Health Consequences of Climate Change as a Potential Influence on Public Health Law and Policy: From Preparedness to Resilience" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 437.
+437.